Georgge/hw-mongo-queries/SOLUTIONS.md

 You already know how this goes, so let's start working:

 1. All the companies that it's name match 'Babelgum'.
 Retrieve only their `name` field:

-    The projection parameter determines which fields are returned in the matching documents.
+    The ```projection``` parameter determines which fields are returned in the matching documents.
+1 or true to include the field in the return documents and 0 or false to exclude the field.

     **COMPASS**